Vuelta a Colombia: History

 The first Vuelta a Colombia was held in 1951 as an idea of Englishman Donald W. Raskin and a few of his friends, emulating the European Tour de France.
 It was a 1,233 kilometers race which was divided in 10 stages which included three rest days.
 Thirty-five cyclists lined up for the race and of which thirty finished the race.
 The first champion of Vuelta was Efraín Forero Triviño who won seven stages of the race.
 For the second edition, the race was increased in stages to 13 and was around 1,670 km in length.
 It was held from the 12 to the 27 or 28 January 1952.
 It appears that 60 cyclists lined up for the race.
 The 3rd edition of the race was the first edition to have 15 stages that covered 1,750 km.

 Over the years, there has been several serious accidents and even deaths during the race.
 Some of these cyclists, who have had very serious and career-ending accidents, include Conrado "Tito" Gallo, Gilberto Achicanoy, Felipe Liñán and Ernesto Santander.
 In 2005, there was a tragic accident in Vuelta in which a local radio journalist, Alberto Martínez Prader, died while transmitting the race.
 Martinez was traveling in a jeep with José Fernando López and Héctor Urrego when, descending from the La Linea peak towards Calarcá, the vehicle lost control on a curve and fell into a ravine.

 It is currently a fifteen-stage race that is regarded as one of the toughest races in cycling.
 The mountain passes that the peloton encounters are hundreds of metres higher than any of the passes used in the Tour de France.

 The 2010 edition was won by Sergio Luis Henao of the Indeportes Antioquia–Idea–FLA–Lotería de Medellín Team ahead of teammate Óscar Sevilla and José Rujano, the previous year's winner.

+The 2026 edition was prematurely terminated three days before its scheduled conclusion in Medellin on 16 August due to the 2026 Colombia earthquake on 10 August, after five of nine stages and 880 km had been finished.
+Frontrunner Diego Camargo of Team Medellin EPM was declared the winner.